IndyIndyIndy/extension-ideas/README.md

 - search solution for projects that are too small for solr / elasticsearch, without having to rely on a naive / weakly optimized mysql fulltext search
 - maybe a readyonly sqlite database?
 - or some nosql database that runs on a typical php-only default server configuration?
+- ideally as an extension to TYPO3 core's indexed_search.
+But **index_search** appears to be a hard-wired mess right now, that does not allow injecting an alternative search engine.
+So refactor the extension in the core?